dmitrii-gbe/UNIX-utilities/README.md

 ---

 **cat**
 This C program is an implementation of a **cat**-like utility with additional features controlled by various flags.
-Below is a breakdown of the **supported flags** based on how they are processed in `GetArguments()` and used throughout the program.
+Below is a breakdown of the **supported flags** based on how they are used throughout the program.

 ## **Supported Flags and Their Behavior**